Team-campfire/campfire/README.md

 * User research
 	* I led creating and analyzing a Google Forms survey to scope out our problem space (helping people plan events - questions/results are in the appendix of our midterm and final presentations) and reviewed the questions with our team members.
 We used the results from our survey to help rebrand our app from weMeet to campfire, ideate new features, and focus on our new target audience, college and university students planning events for clubs.

-* Front end (basic HTML/CSS/JS) implementation of mockup
+* Front-end (basic HTML/CSS/JS) implementation of mockup
 	* I worked with Anya to implement the mockup screens into a mostly static front-end prototype of our application.
 I specifically implemented the event feed and join event screens (join event flow).
 I also did the color changing buttons/labels on click that appear throughout our application.
+I did JS/TS functionality for adding friends/cars, dropdowns on event feed.

 * Database schema
 	* Anya and I worked together to devise a database and document schema for Campfire.

 * Front-end JS, Node and Angular implementation
 	* Anya and I worked together to setup the Node server for our application and implementing our front-end prototype into Angular, breaking up our prior prototype code into components and refining as necessary.
-I did JS/TS functionality for adding friends/cars, dropdowns on event feed.

 * Some mobile UX
 	* I worked on mobile UX styling for the join event flow (event feed and join event screens) and our lab 6 data viz screen.